Convergence of continuous-time stochastic gradient descent with applications to deep neural networks

 \section{Related literature}

-A significant effort has been devoted to the theoretical understanding of the performance of gradient descent and stochastic gradient descent algorithms in nonlinear optimization, with special emphasis on training neural networks.
+A significant effort has been devoted to the theoretical understanding of the performance of gradient descent and stochastic gradient descent algorithms in nonlinear optimization, with particular emphasis on training neural networks.
 It is both natural and useful to study continuous-time approximations of these algorithms.
 For (non-stochastic) gradient descent this leads to the study of gradient flows.
 The case when the objective function is convex is well understood \citep{Nes13}.
-While convexity is an important special case, the objective function in neural network training is nonconvex and this motivated a large body of research.
-Our starting point is a result of \cite{C22} who established a general sufficient condition for convergence of gradient descent.
-Chatterjee's criterion applies to deep neural networks with smooth activation, implying that gradient descent with appropriate initialization and step size converges to a global minimum of the loss function.
-We refer the reader to \cite{C22} to comparison with earlier work on sufficient conditions of convergence of gradient descent.
-Our main result extends Chatterjee's result to a continuous-time approximation of stochastic gradient descent under additional conditions that are needed to accommodate the stochastic scenario. \cite{SeKaLeDeSr22} take a different approach to establish general convergence properties of (discrete-time) stochastic gradient descent by establishing general conditions under which stochastic gradient descent and gradient descent converge to the same point.
+While convexity is an important special case, the objective function in neural network training is typically nonconvex, which has motivated a large body of research.

+Our starting point is the result of \cite{C22}, who established a general sufficient condition for convergence of gradient descent.
+Chatterjee's criterion applies to deep neural networks with smooth activation functions, implying that gradient descent with appropriate initialization and step size converges to a global minimum of the loss function.
+We refer the reader to \cite{C22} for comparisons with earlier work on sufficient conditions for the convergence of gradient descent.
+Our main result extends Chatterjee's result to a continuous-time approximation of stochastic gradient descent under additional assumptions that are needed to accommodate the stochastic setting.

+\cite{SeKaLeDeSr22} take a different approach to establish convergence properties of discrete-time stochastic gradient descent by identifying general conditions under which stochastic gradient descent and gradient descent converge to the same point.